Compute

 Perform the following operations to check whether your server OS allows you to expand In-use disks:

 1. Check your server image.
-Certain public images and private images same as those public images support capacity expansion of In-use disks, and do not require the servers to be stopped and then started after the expansion.
+Certain public images and private images same as those public images allow you to expand In-use disks, and do not require the servers to be stopped and then started after the expansion.

 To view such images, log in to the console, click in the navigation pane on the left, and choose Compute > Image Management Service.
 On the Public Images tab, view the images of the ECS system disk image type.